 Uses of Blue Star Creeper

-Blue Star Creeper is primarily used as a groundcover in gardens and landscapes to fill in gaps between larger plants or to create a low-growing border.
+Blue Star Creeper and the less common White Star Creeper is primarily used as a groundcover in gardens and landscapes to fill in gaps between larger plants, to fill gaps between stone pathways, or to create a low-growing border.
 The plant’s bright green leaves and blue flowers provide a striking contrast to other plants in the garden.
-It’s important to note that Blue Star Creeper can become invasive if not weeded regularly or when not contained.
-However, the fine stems and roots are shallow and easily removed.
-As a groundcover, it is easily divided and cultivated.